-Students in grades 3 - 8th were given the Smarter Balanced Summative Assessment in Math and ELA.
-The percent of students who met or exceeded standard proficiency for the 2023 -24 school year overall was 29% ELA, 17% Math and for grades 5th and 8th Science, 23%.
-Broken down into Race/Ethnicity categories, 20% of Hispanic and 47% White students met or exceeded standard proficiency in ELA.
-As for Math, 11% of Hispanic and 28% of White students met or exceeded standard proficiency.
-Native American students were not recorded due the small number of test results.
+Students in grades 3 - 8th were given the Smarter Balanced Summative Assessment in Math and ELA .
+The percent of students who met or exceeded standard proficiency for the 2023 -24 school year overall was 25.71% ELA, 12.14% Math and for grades 5th and 8th Science, 16.33%.
+Broken down into Race/Ethnicity categories, 15% of Hispanic and 50% White students met or exceeded standard proficiency in ELA.
+As for Math, 28% of Hispanic and 20% of White students met or exceeded standard proficiency.
+Native American and students of 2 or more races were not recorded due the small number of test results.